2023 Most Popular Manufacturing Engineering Bachelor's Degree Schools in the Far Western US Region

 Manufacturing Engineering majors at National University take out an average of $33,296 in student loans while working on their Bachelor's Degree.

-California State University - Northridge ranked #6 on this year’s Most Popular Manufacturing Engineering Bachelor’s Degree Schools in the Far Western US Region list.
+California State University - Northridge landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree manufacturing engineering programs.
 CSUN is a fairly large public school located in the large city of Northridge.

-California State University - Long Beach ranked #7 on this year’s Most Popular Manufacturing Engineering Bachelor’s Degree Schools in the Far Western US Region list.
-Located in the city of Long Beach, CSULB is a public school with a very large student population.
+California State University - Long Beach did quite well in this year’s ranking of the most popular places for manufacturing engineering students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the large city of Long Beach, CSULB is a public college with a very large student population.

 Pitzer College ranked #7 on this year’s Most Popular Manufacturing Engineering Bachelor’s Degree Schools in the Far Western US Region list.
 Pitzer is a small private not-for-profit school located in the large suburb of Claremont.